NEWS / EVENTS

 By Phlip Arima

 Citywide domestic help desk, Rick speaking.
 How may I assist you?
 Thank gawd.
-I've been like listening to that awful muzak for ten minutes.
+I've been on hold listening to that awful music fore-like-ever.
 Yeah, it's pretty bad.
 Sorry to have kept you waiting.
 Why'd it take so long?
 McDonald's' workers went on strike today.
 The phones haven't stopped ringing.
 They say it could last a while.
 That's awful.
 There should be a law.
 Like with hospitals and the fire department and stuff like that.
 I couldn't agree with you more.
 Really?
 That's like, so cool.
-Most people never think I know anything.
+Most people think I never know anything.
 That's hard to believe.
 You sound so... so...
 I don't know... together.
 Really?
 You're so sweet.
 What's your name?
 Rick.
 And you are?
 Heather.
 Heather, that's a pretty name.
 Heather.
 Thanks.
 You're so... so... sweet.
 So what can I do for you, Heather?

 I'm like starving.
 I went out and got a can of soup, but I don't know what to do with it.
-Condensed soup?
-I don't know... hey yeah, that's what it says.
-Well Heather, there're a lot of things you can do with it.
+Well, Heather, there are a lot of things you can do with it.
 What did you want to make?
-What do you mean Rick?
-I'm starving!
+What do you mean, Rick?
+I'm like starving!
 I wanna make soup!
 Okay Heather, stay calm.
 We can do this.
 You and me together, alright?
 Alright, it's just... it's just... the directions are so complicated.
 I know.
 But don't you worry.
 We're a team now.
 You're so sweet.
 So are you.
 Really?
 Oh come on, I betcha you get told that all the time.
 No I don't.
 Not like really.
 Not by people who really like, mean it.
 I think I know what you mean.
 Really?
 Wow Rick.
 I betcha you do.
 Sure I do.
 Most people only say it 'cause they want to get something out of you.
 That's it.
 That's it exactly.
 It's 'cause of how I look.
 I betcha you're real pretty.
 You're so sweet.
 So are you.

 You have plants?
 Oh yes.
 I've got all kinds of them.
 That's so cool.
 I love plants.
 Really?
 Wow.
 Only, mine keep dying.
 And then I have to buy new ones.
-Me too Rick.
+Me too, Rick.
 Me too.
 It's like I'm always spending money on new plants.
 Sometimes...
 Heather, sometimes...
 I think they make them so they'll die.
 That way we have to keep buying more and they make more money.
 That's so mean.
 Yeah.
-Especially since all we want is to make our places a little nicer.
+Especially since all we're trying to do is make our places a little nicer.
 Exactly.
 Though even without plants, I have a pretty nice place.
 That's nice Heather.
 You're really lucky.
-I betcha you'd like my place Rick.
+I betcha you'd like my place, Rick.
 Especially if you're there.
 Really?
 Wow.
 You're so sweet.
 Do you have any pets?
 No. I hate animals.
 Me too.
 But Heather, do you want to know a secret?
 If you wanna tell me.
 I do.
 Okay then.
 I once had a goldfish.
 Really?
 Only it died.
 Like the plants.
 Exactly.
 They're so mean.
 Yeah.

 Okay, Heather.
 Now all you have to do is put the pot on the stove and turn the burner on low.
 That's all?
 Well, you need to stir it every now and then.
 Why?
 So the noodles won't stick to the bottom of the pot.
 I can do that.
 Heather, I know you can.
 How will I know when it's ready?
 When it starts to bubble, it's ready.
 Really?
 Yeah.
 And then you won't be starving.
 Rick, I can hardly wait.
 It won't be long now.
 You like saved my life.
 I really can't thank you enough.
 Well, Heather...
 Yes?
 I was wondering...
 Yes?
 I was wondering if maybe later...
 Yes?
 I was wondering if maybe later...
 Yes?
 If it's alright to ask, you know, privacy respected and all that...
 Yes?
 And understanding that you don't have to answer if you don't want to...
 Yes? but, I was wondering what you're doing after you eat?
 Nothing special.
 Well, just one thing.
 Oh... well then... never mind.
 Sorry to have pried.
 Enjoy your soup.
 I'll be...
-No, Rick, wait, don't hang up.
+No!
+Rick, wait!
+Don't hang up!
 What?
-You wanna know a secret?
-If you want to tell me.
+Do you want to know a secret?
+If you wanna tell me.
 I do.
 Okay.
-After I eat, I always have to sleep.
-At least for a little while.
-Really?
-Wow Heather, me too.
+After I eat, I always read a page of the bible and pray to Jesus.
+Oh, wow Heather, me too.